and the truth shall set you free!

 After Jesus withstood the temptations of the devil in the wilderness, “the devil left Him, and angels came and ministered to Him;” thus, we may boldly accept that God sends His angels to minister protection, comfort and healing to us in times of trouble!
 Yet, we become so easily discouraged and fearful.
 If only God would open our spiritual eyes to focus on Him as the omnipotent God of all creation!
 The One Who “holds our times in His hand!”
 If only God would enlighten our carnal minds to understand His immeasurable might and incredible power in, and through His unseen spiritual world, how strong and spiritually unconquerable we would be in Him!

-DO ALL OF US HAVE PERSONAL “GUARDIAN ANGELS?”
+DO WE ALL HAVE PERSONAL “GUARDIAN ANGELS?”

 We should always focus on the Lord Jesus Christ as our Sole Provider and Protector and never focus on the angels of God as such.
 Yet, it is wonderful to know that angels are the ministering servants of God, and so, Scripture does indicate that God assigns a ‘personal’ angel to every ‘little child’ [and] sincere believer, “who always see the face of the Father Who is in heaven,” (Mt.
 18:10.)
 Although Scripture does not state this emphatically, we can accept that these angels are ‘personal’ guarding angels of the highest rank.
 Such angels are the servants of God, whom He “sends forth to minister to those who will inherit salvation” - that is, the sincere believers of Jesus Christ, (Heb.
 1:14.)